This section contains math-related functions, constants, and datatypes. More...

 Computes the Levenshtein distance between two strings with an optional maximum threshold.

-.
+This function calculates the Levenshtein distance, which is a metric for measuring the difference between two strings word1 and word2.
 It represents the minimum number of single-character edits (insertions, deletions, or substitutions) required to change one string into the other.

-.
+The function allows for an optional maximum distance max.
 If the calculated Levenshtein distance exceeds this threshold, it will return early with the maximum possible value, as the strings are – for all intents and purposes – completely different.

-word1 | The first string to compare. |
+| word1 | The first string to compare. |

-word2 | The second string to compare. |
+| word2 | The second string to compare. |

-max | The optional maximum distance threshold.
+| max | The optional maximum distance threshold.
 If the Levenshtein distance exceeds this value, the maximum integer value is returned. |